JoyJoy Docs

 AI tools are registered as project members with an ai: prefix:

-joy project member add ai:claude@joy
+joy project member add ai:claude@joy # detected automatically by `joy ai init`

 [ai:claude@joy delegated-by:mac@phoenix.org]